J-Siu/simple-api-express/Readme.md

 #### registerObject
 `registerObject(object)` register all functions of an object as api callbacks.

-All functions of the object should take a single argunment as api parameter.
+All functions of the object should take a single argunment as api parameter, and return a result.

 The function name will be used api url.